syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% highlight c# tabtitle="C#" %}

+//Initialize the OCR processor by providing the path of the tesseract binaries. using (OCRProcessor processor = new OCRProcessor())
+{
+    //Get stream from an image file.
+    FileStream imageStream = new FileStream(@"Input.jpg", FileMode.Open);

+    //Set OCR language to process.
+    processor.Settings.Language = Languages.English;

+    //Sets Unicode font to preserve the Unicode characters in a PDF document.
+    FileStream fontStream = new FileStream(@"ARIALUNI.ttf", FileMode.Open);

+    //Set the unicode font.
+    processor.UnicodeFont = new PdfTrueTypeFont(fontStream, true, PdfFontStyle.Regular, 10);

+    //Set the PDF conformance level.
+    processor.Settings.Conformance = PdfConformanceLevel.Pdf_A1B;

+    //Process OCR by providing the bitmap image.
+    PdfDocument document = processor.PerformOCR(imageStream);

+    //Create file stream.
+    using (FileStream outputFileStream = new FileStream(@"Output.pdf", FileMode.Create, FileAccess.ReadWrite))
+    {
+        //Save the PDF document to file stream. document.Save(outputFileStream);
+    }

+    //Close the document.
+    document.Close(true);
+}

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

+'Initialize the OCR processor by providing the path of the tesseract binaries.
+Using processor As OCRProcessor = New OCRProcessor()

+    'Get stream from an image file.
+    Dim imageStream As FileStream = New FileStream("Input.jpg", FileMode.Open)

+    'Set OCR language to process.
+    processor.Settings.Language = Languages.English

+    'Sets Unicode font to preserve the Unicode characters in a PDF document.
+    Dim fontStream As FileStream = New FileStream("ARIALUNI.ttf", FileMode.Open)

+    'Set the unicode font.
+    processor.UnicodeFont = New PdfTrueTypeFont(fontStream, True, PdfFontStyle.Regular, 10)

+    'Set the PDF conformance level.
+    processor.Settings.Conformance = PdfConformanceLevel.Pdf_A1B

+    'Process OCR by providing the bitmap image.
+    Dim document As PdfDocument = processor.PerformOCR(imageStream)

+    'Create file stream.
+    Using outputFileStream As FileStream = New FileStream("Output.pdf", FileMode.Create, FileAccess.ReadWrite)
+        'Save the PDF document to file stream. document.Save(outputFileStream)
+    End Using

+    'Close the document.
+    document.Close(True)
+End Using

 {% endhighlight %}
 {% endtabs %}

 ## Performing OCR with Unicode characters

 You can perform OCR on Images with Unicode characters.
-To preserve the Unicode characters in the PDF document, use the UnicodeFont property.
-Refer to the following code snippet.
+To preserve the Unicode characters in the PDF document, use the ``UnicodeFont`` property.
+For more information, refer to the following code sample.

 {% highlight c# tabtitle="ASP.NET Core" %}